 What if you want something a little more exciting or themed?
 There are also fancier premium character and other designs available.
 But if you are an on-property guest, there’s also a feature that allows you to purchase some of these premium MagicBands at a discount.
 The price depends a lot on the design, but most of them also are about $10-15 in savings per band off the retail price (but note that many of these premium bands retail at $29.99 or more so this still adds up quickly for a traveling family!).

 Ordering discounted premium MagicBands has been a very popular option.
 That means many of the premium choices have fluctuating availability.
 I recommend checking early and often for the premium choices, as bands come in and out of stock.

 4. When Will My MagicBands Be Shipped and Arrive?

-If you are an on-property guests who has decided to purchase MagicBands, you’ll be shipped a set of MagicBands before your trip.
+If you are an on-property guest who has decided to purchase MagicBands, you’ll be shipped a set of MagicBands before your trip.
 Note that you must customize and request them through your My Disney Experience online account in advance.

-The key date to watch is to request them at least 11 days before your vacation so they have time to ship.
+The key date to watch is to order them at least 11 days before your vacation so they have time to ship.
 Make sure your address on file is correct (although you’ll have a chance to double-check that as you select your MagicBand colors).